mokagio/mokacoding/metallo/src/posts/2020-10-07-you-dont-need-it-yet.md

 Applying it consistently will benefit you beyond merely staying on track with a pre-committed schedule, though, it will help you learn and shape your software.

 The idea behind YDNIY is that if a feature, or part of it, is not required to make your product useful, you can delay implementing it and ship something valuable to the users.
-This is not limited to the first version of your product; you can keep improving the value you offer one strictly necessary change at a time, providing the users with a steady drip of improvements.
+This is not limited to the first version of your product: **keep refining the value you offer one strictly necessary change at a time, providing the users with a steady drip of improvements**.

 Itamar uses his [Python memory profiler library `fil`](https://pythonspeed.com/products/filmemoryprofiler/) as an example of how to apply YDNIY.
 The first public version was installable only via [`pip`](https://pypi.org/project/pip/), run only on Linux, and could profile only complete program runs.